 The money may be used for undergraduate or graduate programs, or for certain programs at vocational and trade schools.
 And one of the best features of the Post 9/11 GI Bill is that longtime servicemembers may transfer their benefits to a spouse or children.
 Get more details on the Post-9/11 GI Bill at the Department of Veterans Affairs website.

 Servicemembers have access to one of the lowest-cost life insurance programs available.
-Servicemembers’ Group Life Insurance costs only 6 cents per $1,000 of coverage per month, or $288 a year for the maximum $400,000 -- regardless of your age, health or likelihood of being deployed.
-(The lowest rate that a healthy 40-year-old man could get for a private $500,000, 20-year term insurance policy would range from $350 to $450.)
+Servicemembers’ Group Life Insurance costs only $300 a year for the maximum $400,000 in benefits -- regardless of your age, health or likelihood of being deployed.
+(For comparison, a healthy 40-year-old man pays an average of nearly $500 a year for a private $500,000, 20-year term insurance policy, according to PolicyGenius.)

 Servicemembers can also get $100,000 in coverage for a spouse for as little as $54 a year if he or she is under age 35 (more for older spouses).
 See the Department of Veterans Affairs site for more information.

 State Tax Breaks